NYU-DiffusionMRI/SMI/README.md

 - If no TE is supplied, the code assumes that the TE is the same across all measurements.

-## Comments
+## Recommended usage
-- We recommend using the default options but the code is sufficiently flexible to provide users with some flexibility.
+We recommend using the default options but the code is sufficiently flexible to provide users with some flexibility.
+Recommended inputs:
+- DWI + protocol information + mask (binary 3D array) + noise map.
+ - If a mask is not provided the fit will be performed in all voxels in the 3D array.
+ - If a noise map is not provided, noise will be estimated using the repetitions of the non-diffusion-weighted images.

 - The current SMI implementation is written in Matlab, future work may translate it to other languages.